-- 29. Finally, the Panel Report expressed concern with the discussion, or more precisely what it saw as an inadequate treatment, of other factors potentially causing injury in the context of the Commission's threat analysis in the original determination.52 In its Section 129 Determination, the Commission provided a detailed and reasoned analysis of such alleged other factors.
+- 28. The Commission also evaluated, in its Section 129 Determination, the effects of the likely substantial increases in subject imports on prices and the condition of the domestic industry.
+The Commission found that, during the period of investigation, the substantial and increasing volume of subject imports had some adverse effects on prices for the domestic product.
+Moreover, there was evidence that the SLA had an effect on prices in the U.S. market.
+The evidence further demonstrated that the condition of the domestic industry, and in particular its financial performance, deteriorated over the period of investigation, largely as a result of the substantial decline in prices.
+The declines in the industry's performance, particularly its financial performance, made it vulnerable to future injury.
+Thus, the Commission found that the price trend evidence, particularly the fact that prices reached their lowest levels as imports increased significantly after expiration of the SLA, provided positive evidence that subject imports were entering at prices that were likely to have a significant depressing or suppressing effect on domestic prices, and thereby were likely to adversely impact the U.S. industry in the imminent future. - 29.
+Finally, the Panel Report expressed concern with the discussion, or more precisely what it saw as an inadequate treatment, of other factors potentially causing injury in the context of the Commission's threat analysis in the original determination.
+In its Section 129 Determination, the Commission provided a detailed and reasoned analysis of such alleged other factors.
 In particular, it analyzed whether such alleged other factors are other "known factors" within the meaning of Article 3.5 of the AD Agreement and Article 15.5 of the SCM Agreement.
-The alleged other factors analyzed were: (1) the excess supply from the domestic industry itself; (2) third-country or non-subject imports; (3) increases in importation to meet demand in the U.S. market; (4) integration in the North American market; (5) the growth in importance of engineered wood products ('EWPs'); and (6) constraints on domestic production/insufficient timber supplies in the United States.53 - 30.
-The Commission properly examined "any known factors" other than the dumped and subsidized imports that might be injuring the domestic industry to ensure that it did not improperly attribute injury from other causal factors to the subject imports.54 Canada argues (as

-The authorities shall also examine any known factors other than the dumped imports, which at the same time are injuring the domestic industry, and the injuries caused by these other factors must not be attributed to the dumped imports.
+The alleged other factors analyzed were: (1) the excess supply from the domestic industry itself; (2) third-country or non-subject imports; (3) increases in importation to meet demand in the U.S. market; (4) integration in the North American market; (5) the growth in importance of engineered wood products ('EWPs'); and (6) constraints on domestic production/insufficient timber supplies in the United States. - 30.
+The Commission properly examined "any known factors" other than the dumped and subsidized imports that might be injuring the domestic industry to ensure that it did not improperly attribute injury from other causal factors to the subject imports.
+Canada argues (as it did in the underlying proceeding) that further consideration or examination is required even if an alleged factor is found not to be an "other known factor."
+As is plain from Article 3.5 of the AD Agreement and Article 15.5 of the SCM Agreement, Canada simply is incorrect. - 31.
+The covered agreements do not require an investigating authority to use any particular methodology in examining the causal relationship between dumped or subsidized imports and injury, provided that it "does not attribute the injuries of other causal factors to dumped imports."
+Moreover, such an analysis is warranted only if an alleged other factor is in fact having, or threatening to have, a causal impact.
+If the factor is found not to have, or threaten to have, injurious effects on the domestic industry, such a factor is not an "other known factor" for purposes of Article 3.5 of the AD Agreement or Article 15.5 of the SCM Agreement.
+If a factor is not an "other known factor," no further consideration or examination of the factor is called for.